expeditionary-robotics/auv_listener/Watchstander.md

-README.md for Operating Science Watch Stand
+# README for Operating Science Watch Stand

 The dashboard in this repository is meant to assist with listening to and visualizing acoustic messages transmitted from AUV Sentry (i.e., the science queue) and from the USBL system.
 Functionality includes:
 - listening to sentry-network UDP ports and logging data to file